LeBron James, Lakers eliminate champion Warriors with 122-101 victory in Game 6

 Donte DiVincenzo had a playoff-high 16 points for the Warriors, but Curry was their only starter in double figures, with the other four shooting 11 for 38.

-The Lakers immediately took charge in the first quarter, survived the Warriors’ few rallies and blew it open in the fourth quarter with a balanced effort led by the 38-year-old James, a four-time NBA champion.
-The 20-year veteran can still assert his will as forcefully as almost any elite player, and he quarterbacked the Lakers’ offensive effort while Davis played another standout defensive game.
+“Definitely disappointing,” Draymond Green said.
+“It’s been a long time since we finished in May, just trying to process the feelings.
+In the end, they were the better team.”

-D’Angelo Russell scored 19 points as the Lakers capably survived the third-quarter ejection of Dennis Schröder, the sparkplug guard and primary defender on Curry.
-Schröder was tossed after receiving his second technical foul of the night from an exchange with Draymond Green, but his absence scarcely seemed to help the Warriors, who couldn’t make their open shots far too often.
+The Lakers took charge early, survived the Warriors’ rallies and blew it open in the fourth quarter with a balanced effort led by the 38-year-old James, who produced his first 30-point playoff game since the 2020 NBA Finals.

-The Lakers haven’t lost back-to-back games since March 17, and they’ve lost just once at home since March 26.
-On a 27-12 roll since bolstering their supporting cast around James and Davis at the trade deadline, Los Angeles is headed to the conference finals for the second time in the superstars’ four-year partnership.
+The 20-year veteran can still assert his will as forcefully as almost any elite player, and he quarterbacked the Lakers’ offensive effort while Davis — who left Game 5 early after taking a shot to the head — played another standout defensive game.

 TIP-INS

-Lakers: Schröder took the starting spot of Jarred Vanderbilt, the defensive specialist who hadn’t made a field goal in three straight games. ...
-James passed Shaquille O’Neal for fourth place on the NBA’s career playoff rebounds list.
-James has played in a league-record 278 postseason games. ...
-Jack Nicholson was courtside for the third time in the Lakers’ last four playoff games, joined by his son, Ray.
+Lakers: Schröder took the starting spot of defensive specialist Jarred Vanderbilt. ...
+James passed Shaquille O’Neal for fourth place on the NBA’s career playoff rebounds list. ...
+Jack Nicholson was courtside for the third time in the Lakers’ last four playoff games.
 Others in attendance: Seven-time Formula One champion Lewis Hamilton, Bad Bunny, Elon Musk, Kim Kardashian, Michael B. Jordan, Los Angeles Kings captain Anze Kopitar, Jack Harlow, Dr. Dre, Woody Harrelson, Tyler the Creator and Trae Young.

 AP NBA: https://apnews.com/hub/NBA and https://twitter.com/AP_Sports